prabhupad26/100daysofML/README.md

 > Kaggle Notebook can be viewed [here](https://www.kaggle.com/mohaiminul101/car-price-prediction)

-* Given a dataset of car prices for old cars along with features like year, engine, mileage, seater, etc. the learning model should make prediction using these features.
+* Given a dataset of car prices for old cars along with features like year, engine, mileage, seater, etc. the trained model should make prediction of car prices using these features.
 * EDA (Exploratory data analysis) Observations and Processing data for better results  :
    1. Converted categorical text data to numeric data for `mileage, engine, max_power, fuel, seller_type, transmission, owner` columns.
    2. Created new feature `years_old` which tells us about how old the car is.